hassantafreshi/easy-form-builder/readme.txt

 = 3.7.0 =

-* Added new features of SMS notification for forms
+* Added new features of SMS notification or text message for forms

 * Bootstrap Icons v1.11.2 added to Easy Form Builder